Appiah1957/Test/README.md

 #This is my first project
 #This is a second line
+#I am starting to understand GitHub
+#Github helps developers work on the same project by creating branches.
-#This change is done on the feature branch
+#Feature1 is my 2nd branch
-#Another change on feature